link1183/lab-165/README.md

 ## Project Overview

-This project is a flask app that shows a random document of the game "Path of Exile".
+This project is a flask app that shows a random document of the MMO RPG "Path of Exile".
 We only took the first 100 lines of the original files.

 ## Practical informations